revans17/Root/README.md

 5. Tests that the code will average the miles if a driver has taken more than one trip.
 6. Tests that the code will display based on no drivers entered.

-I have included `.txt` files for all tests listed above.
+I have included `.txt` files for all tests listed above. ** Note I was unable to add the blank test file **

 # Problem Statement: